ORIGIN: blind detection of faint line emitters in MUSE datacubes¶

 ORIGIN is a software to perform blind detection of faint emitters in MUSE datacubes.

 The algorithm is tuned to efficiently detects faint spatial-spectral emission signatures, while allowing for a stable false detection rate over the data cube and providing in the same time an automated and reliable estimation of the purity.

 The algorithm implements :

-This software was initially developed by Carole Clastres, under the supervision of David Mary (Lagrange institute, University of Nice).
+This software was initially developed by Carole Clastres, under the supervision of David Mary (Lagrange institute, University of Nice) and Roland Bacon (CRAL).
 It was then ported to Python by Laure Piqueras (CRAL).
 From November 2016 to November 2017 the software was developed by Antony Schutz (CRAL/Lagrange) and Laure.
 Then it was developed by Simon Conseil (CRAL), in parallel with an Octave version by David, and with contributions from Yannick Roehlly (CRAL).
 A lot of testing has been done also by Roland Bacon (CRAL), which also produced simulated cubes.

-The project is funded by the ERC MUSICOS (Roland Bacon, CRAL).
+The project was funded by the ERC MUSICOS (Roland Bacon, CRAL).

 - Example notebook

 - Step03: PCA threshold

 - Step05: Compute Correlations

 - Step10: Create masks